anujkgf/Log-Analysis/Readme.md

 The database consist of three tables names authors, articles, log.
 1. authors table consists information about the authors.
 2. articles table consists information about the articles that the authors have written.
-3. log table consists of the data about the site usage.M
+3. log table consists of the data about the site usage.

 ## Dependency